Yan Nascimbene’s Stunning Illustrations of Italo Calvino Classics

 By Maria Popova

-I was enormously saddened to learn that French-Italian illustrator Yan Nascimbene passed away last Friday at the age of 63.
-A graduate of New York’s School of Visual Arts, Nascimbene illustrated more than 50 books, 300 book covers, and countless editorial pieces for publications like The New Yorker, TIME, Newsweek, The Wall Street Journal, The Chicago Tribune, The Boston Globe, Scientific American, and The Atlantic.
+French-Italian illustrator Yan Nascimbene (April 3, 1949–February 1, 2013) has illustrated more than fifty books, three hundred book covers, and countless editorial pieces for publications like The New Yorker, TIME, Newsweek, The Wall Street Journal, The Chicago Tribune, The Boston Globe, Scientific American, and The Atlantic.
 But his most memorable drawings — which, with their tender watercolors, bring to mind Maurice Sendak’s final farewell — stem from his profound love for the work of Italian novelist Italo Calvino.

 Besides the implicit connection the two creators shared in the geography of both of their childhoods, Nascimbene related to Calvino’s existential bent: